 The final version of the Roadmap “Low-Carbon Ammonia” was presented in the seminar held at the COP27 Japan Pavilion.

 This ICEF Blue Carbon Roadmap summarizes the potential of blue carbon as one of the negative emission technologies to achieve net-zero emissions.
 In the roadmap, blue carbon is defined as the CO2 captured and stored by mangroves, tidal marshes, seagrass beds, and natural macroalgae beds as well as macroalgal farming such as kelp and sargassum.
-The mitigation potential of blue carbon globally is estimated at 0.5-1.5 GtCO2e per annum by the year 2050.
+The mitigation potential of blue carbon globally is estimated at 0.5-1.38 GtCO2e/year by the year 2050.
 The roadmap summarizes the scientific knowledge currently available, areas of research and development expected in the future, and institutional, policy, and environmental considerations that may arise in the future.
 It then presents pathways to increase blue carbon absorption and reduce emissions from the loss of the ecosystems.

 This ninth ICEF roadmap explores a topic that has received too little attention: the potential for carbon mineralization to play an important role in helping fight climate change.